RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

+The early puzzles have an alternating tempo, with the odd days significantly tougher than in the last 3 years.

 ## [Day 1: Trebuchet?!](https://adventofcode.com/2023/day/1)

 This was a bit more work than the usual starting problem.
 The second part gives a taste of our initial solution working for the test input but not the real input.
 The test input does at least suggest (on every second line) the question we should be asking, but it also contains a red herring.

 ## [Day 2: Cube Conundrum](https://adventofcode.com/2023/day/2)